-Seth is the leader, clarinetist, and composer for The Alexandria Kleztet, a genre-bending klezmer band he founded in the Baltimore/Washington area.
+He is the leader, clarinetist, and composer for The Alexandria Kleztet, a genre-bending klezmer band he founded in the Baltimore/Washington area.
 The band's four albums, Peace, Love and Coffee (2009), Close Enough for Klezmer (2005), Delusions of Klezmer (2002) and Y2Klezmer (1999) are all available nationwide.
 All four recordings received the Washington Area Music Association's (WAMA) award for Best World Music Recording following their release.
 Additionally, Seth was named "Best World Music Instrumentalist" by WAMA every year from 2003 through 2011.
 In 2012, he was bestowed the honor of "Emeritus" status in this category.
-In 2005, 2007, 2008, and 2011-12 he was also named "Best Jazz Instrumentalist."
+In 2005, 2007, 2008, and 2011-14 he was also named "Best Jazz Instrumentalist."
 In 2017, his song "New Waltz" took home the Grand Prize in the Mid-Atlantic Song Contest, sponsored by the Songwriter's Association of Washington (SAW).

 He can also currently be seen with the Washington/Baltimore area's most exciting swing and jump blues band, The Natty Beaux, and Russian/Gypsy/Klezmer ensemble Music Pilgrim Trio.
 Seth has appeared with such notables as Sam Moore (Sam & Dave), Percy Sledge, The Coasters, and Johnnie Johnson.
 He has performed at the Kennedy Center, the Carter Barron Amphitheatre, the Lowell Folk Festival in Lowell, Massachusetts, as well as on several European tours.